Kumneger0/clispot/docs/guide.md

 **Command-line Options:**
 * `-d, --debug-dir <path>` - Specify a directory where debug logs will be saved.
 The logs `ytstderr.log` and `ffstderr.log` will be created in this directory.
 If not specified, logs are saved in `~/.clispot/logs` directory.
 * `--disable-cache` - Disable caching of YouTube audio streams.
 When this flag is used, audio streams will not be saved to disk.
 Defaults to `false` (caching is enabled by default).
+* `--cookies-from-browser <browser_name[:profile]>` - Pass cookies from the specified browser to `yt-dlp`.
+This is useful for accessing age-restricted content or content that requires login.
+* `--cookies <filepath>` - Pass cookies from a specified file to `yt-dlp`.
+The file should be in Netscape cookie file format.

 Example: